PhilipPowers67/ReactPortfolio/README.md

 * [Features](#Features)
 * [ScreenShot](#ScreenShot)
 ## Description
-Using mongoose, this application shows 6 projects I've worked on and an about me section.
+Using React, this application shows 6 projects I've worked on and an about me section.
 ## General Info
 Using react I created a portfolio for myself to display my projects
 ## Features